Peharge/MAVIS-old/README.md

 **MAVIS (aka Xc++ 2)** is currently under development and is not fully available in this repository.
 Cloning the repository will only give you the README file, some images and already released code, including the user interface (UI) compatible with **Qwen 2.5 Code** and **Llama 3.2 Vision**.

+**Note:** Although manual installation is not much more complicated, it is significantly more stable and secure, so we recommend preferring this method.

+The automatic installation installs Git, Python and Ollama, creates a folder and sets up a virtual Python environment.
+It also installs the required Python frameworks and AI models - but this step is also done automatically with the manual installation.

 <details>
   <summary>Automatic Installation (experimental)</summary>

-**Note:** While the manual installation is not significantly more complicated, it is much more stable and secure.
-Therefore, we recommend preferring this method!

-During the automatic installation, Git, Python, and Ollama are installed, a folder is created, and a virtual Python environment is set up.
-Additionally, the required Python frameworks and AI models are automatically installed as part of the manual installation as well.

 If you still prefer the automatic installation, please follow the instructions below: